- Read time: 3 mins + 1 min video

 Based on your business goals and the personas, a wireframe (or website blueprint) is developed.
 Various ways of arranging information and navigating the site are explored and not just in one situation.
 People are visiting websites in various situations - using multiple devices.
 This means you must design a consistent experience for all the situations and scenarios that people are interacting with your.
 Before building your website, a low cost way to test in various screen sizes is to first test wireframes.

-You may already have a site and you’re wanting to make a major change.
+You may already have a site and you are want to make a major change.
 Before releasing a major change to all your visitors, you could ‘test the waters’ with only half of your website visitors using AB testing.

 That’s where A/B testing comes in.
 It’s a way of comparing different versions of anything to find out which is more desirable.
 Wireframes should always be tested to determine which design will convert best.
 The best A/B testing uses real live people that match your target audience.